-- ° What can be learned from the 2009 Measurement and Evaluation Report regarding the effectiveness of the HRI program design and implementation? - What changes could the HRI make to increase its effectiveness? - One of the Measurement and Evaluation Committee refine the evaluation methodology to produce more sophisticated information for program improvement?
+- o What can be learned from the 2009 Measurement and Evaluation Report regarding the effectiveness of the HRI program design and implementation? - ° What changes could the HRI make to increase its effectiveness? - o How could the Measurement and Evaluation Committee refine the evaluation methodology to produce more sophisticated information for program improvement?